 Step 1 – Materials

 - Buy a 2-quart enema bucket or bag.
 An enema bucket is so much easier to pour the coffee into an easier clean.
 Enema bags from the drugstore are also made of plastic, which I would avoid.
 I recommend a medical grade silicone bag if you prefer a bag.
+You can get either a bucket or bag kit in the Myers Detox store!

 - Buy your coffee enema coffee.
 I love PurE Enema Coffee.
 Coffee enema coffees are different from regular coffee in that they are beige or tan in color.
 They have properties more appropriate for enemas like more caffeine and palmitic acid, which make the enema more effective.
 If you don’t get a special enema coffee be sure to only buy organic.
 Get regular ground coffee that is not instant and not decaffeinated.
 Many prefer to buy the whole beans and grind their own coffee so the oils and other aspects of the coffee are fresh.
 Organically grown coffee is best to avoid introducing estrogenic pesticides into your body.
 Coffee is one of the most heavily sprayed crops.